-When you connected the Salesforce integration to Orbit, you unlocked the ability to create Leads from multiple places 🙌
+When you connected the Salesforce integration to Orbit, you unlocked the ability to create Leads from multiple places — both manually and automatically.

-There is a description box that you can use to add any additional context to the Lead.
+- Use the description box to add any additional context to the lead.

-It is also possible to add single, and multiple contacts that match any Filter criteria on the Orbit Member’s view.
-This is useful for creating Contacts that might have all participated in the same activity, such as attending an event.
+It is also possible to add single, and multiple leads that match any Filter criteria on the Orbit Member’s view.
+This is useful for creating leads that might have all participated in the same activity, such as attending an event.

-Click Create and the magic will happen in the background.
+- Click Create.
+The magic will happen in the background.

 If you want to check on the status of your action, click the banner on the upper right of your screen, and it will take you to a log that tells you more.
 There, you can view the status of your contact creation.